“No, that’s not ‘yum, kippers’.” That would be a questionable culinary comment concerning smoked herring.

 The whole of Leviticus 16 is dedicated to giving directions to Aaron, as the high priest at that time.
 As such, it ascribes great importance to the role of the high priest on the Day of Atonement.
-This point will become clear when we consider the fulfilment and significance of this festival.
+This point will become clear in a moment.
 At this point, take a few moments to read Leviticus 16.

 Some guiding principles for understanding the festivals were laid out earlier in “Celebrating God’s Grace – five basic guiding principles.”

-Some people view the crucifixion of Jesus Christ as the fulfilment of the Day of Atonement.
-They then ask, “How can the fulfilment be future?”
+Some people view the crucifixion of Jesus Christ as the fulfillment of the Day of Atonement.
+I disagree.

 As we have seen, “Celebrating God’s Grace in the Passover,” the Passover signifies the unique historical event of the crucifixion of Jesus Christ.
 This is in the past.
 All the festivals flow from the Passover, in the same way a river flows from its headwaters.
 Although the Day of Atonement flows from the Passover, it signifies a unique historical event in and through Jesus Christ in the future, which is not his crucifixion.

-Let’s see what the future event will be.
+Let’s see what that future event will be.

 Although there is much more to the Day of Atonement, let’s focus on four elements.

-3. The two goats involved two venues.
-The first was into the Most Holy Place within the tabernacle in which the ark and mercy seat were located – typifying the presence of God.
-This was the only time during which a human could enter the Most Holy Place.
-The second was into a solitary place in the desert – typifying ‘over the horizon’, never-to-be-seen-again, gone, no more presence!
+3. The two goats involved two venues or locations.
+The first was into the Most Holy Place within the tabernacle where the ark and mercy seat were located—typifying the presence of God.
+This was the only time when a human could enter the Most Holy Place.
+The second was into a solitary place in the desert—meaning ‘over the horizon’, never-to-be-seen-again, gone, no more presence!

-1. Who fulfils the position of the high-priest?
+1. Who fulfills the position of the high-priest?